awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZSingleStandby.md

 | The storage volume underlying the primary host of the RDS Multi\-AZ instance experienced a failure\. | The Multi\-AZ DB instance deployment detected a storage issue on the primary DB instance and failed over\. |
 | The user requested a failover of the DB instance\. |  You rebooted the DB instance and chose **Reboot with failover**\.
 For more information, see [Rebooting a DB instance](USER_RebootInstance.md)\.  |

-To determine if your Multi\-AZ DB cluster has failed over, you can do the following:
+To determine if your Multi\-AZ DB instance has failed over, you can do the following:
 + Set up DB event subscriptions to notify you by email or SMS that a failover has been initiated\.
 For more information about events, see [Using Amazon RDS event notification](USER_Events.md)\.
 + View your DB events by using the RDS console or API operations\.
 + View the current state of your Multi\-AZ DB instance deployment by using the RDS console or API operations\.